NSW control guideline for public health units

 Management in healthcare settings

 Mpox is spread by contact with lesions, body fluids and respiratory secretions, and contaminated materials.
 The extent to which transmission occurs via the respiratory route remains unclear.
-The Infection Prevention and Control Expert Group (ICEG) continues to review evidence and update its guidance on appropriate measures for infection control in relation to mpox.
-Refer to the latest guidance here: ICEG interim Guidance on Monkeypox for Health Workers.
+Refer to the latest guidance: Clinical Excellence Commission Mpox (Monkeypox) Infection Prevention and Control Information for clinicians.

 Sex on premises venues

-In the event a case/s is reported to have attended an SOPV whilst infectious, a PHU may consider the following outbreak management strategies.
-PHUs should:
+In the event a case/s is reported to have attended an SOPV whilst infectious, or potentially acquired mpox at a SOPV, a PHU may consider the following outbreak management strategies:

-• encourage SOPV owners and/or proprietors to notify the PHU if they become aware of a mpox case attending their venue
+• Encouraging SOPV owners and/or proprietors to notify the PHU if they become aware of a mpox case attending their venue.

-• consider engaging with local community-controlled LGBTIQ organisations to increase communications on universal prevention measures and importance of vaccination
+• Engaging with local community-controlled LGBTIQ organisations to increase communications on universal prevention measures and importance of vaccination.

-• distribute messaging to patrons of the venue, through venue owners and/or proprietors, advising date and time of attendance of the mpox case
+• Distributing messaging to patrons of the venue, through venue owners and/or proprietors, advising date and time of attendance of the mpox case/potential exposure.

-• advise patrons and staff to monitor for symptoms and to seek medical advice as soon as possible if they develop symptoms
+• Advising patrons and staff to monitor for symptoms and to seek medical advice as soon as possible if they develop symptoms.

 Methods of messaging and the ability to contact trace may be limited due to the willingness of patrons to provide contact information.
 Best practice may require assessment on a case by case basis.